tiprankstipranks

 Regulation - Risk 1

-Changes in government regulations imposing additional requirements and restrictions on our operations could increase our operating costs and result in service delays and disruptions.
+Changes in laws and government regulations, imposing additional requirements and restrictions on our operations could increase our operating costs and result in service delays and disruptions.

 Airlines are subject to extensive regulatory and legal requirements, both domestically and internationally, involving significant compliance costs.
 These requirements may adversely impact our business, operating results and financial condition.
-In recent years, Congress has passed laws and the agencies of the federal government, including, but not limited to, the DOT, FAA, CBP, and the TSA, have issued regulations, relating to the operation of airlines that have required significant expenditures.
+For example, in January 2025, the DOT assessed a $2 million civil penalty against us in connection with flights determined to be chronically delayed in 2022 and 2023.
+In recent years, Congress has passed laws and the agencies of the federal government, including, but not limited to, the DOT, FAA, CBP, and the TSA, have issued regulations relating to the operation of airlines that have required significant expenditures.
 We expect to continue to incur expenses in connection with complying with government regulations.
-Additional laws including executive orders, regulations, tax laws, and airport rates and charges have been proposed from time to time that could significantly increase the cost of airline operations or reduce the demand for air travel.
+Additional laws including executive orders, regulations, tax laws, and airport rates and charges have been proposed from time to time that could significantly increase the cost of or otherwise constrain airline operations or reduce the demand for air travel.
+For example, legislative and regulatory bodies have examined the manner in which airlines have "unbundled" the pricing in respect of certain products and services, and new rules or taxes in respect of these different revenue sources could potentially have an adverse effect on our business.
 If adopted or materially amended, these measures could have the effect of raising ticket prices, which in turn could affect the perception of the airline industry, reduce air travel demand and/or revenue, and increase costs.
-We cannot be assured that these and other laws, including executive orders, regulations, or tax laws, enacted in the future will not harm our business.
+We cannot be assured that these and other laws, including executive orders, regulations, or tax laws, enacted in the future, or other changes in the political landscape, will not harm our business.

 Regulation - Risk 2